ocube09/CSC-174-Assignment-5/README.md

 Intended interactivity (especially in regard to the survey, the login system, and the database functions) to be executed by the coder (keep in mind: you can’t ask the coder to do really complex things if they’re not capable of such things! - keep it realistic - talk to each other!): The survey will be a pet survey asking about the Pet choices of prospective Pet owner visitors to our wbesite.
 The login and register pages should be coded and make sure once the user is logged out they do not have access to the private area of the website.

 For the Designer Albert Nissim,
-I have provided a basic website template.
-However, you could change it as you desire.
-A recommendation would be to use Kostin's Template.
-Change the backgound picture to something thats fit the main topic of Pets.
-Choose Fonts and pictures that go with the main topic of Pets.
-Make sure the design for the ,Survey Login and Register pages are similar to the rest of the other webpages.
+I have provided a basic website template to give you a sense of what I had intended.
+However, you could change it as you desire.Change the backgound picture to something thats fit the main topic of Pets.Choose Fonts and pictures that go with the main topic of Pets.Make sure the design for the ,Survey Login and Register pages are similar to the rest of the other webpages.

 For the Coder Fiyin Oluyinka,
 Code the Survey page to collect details from visitors to our website.
 Use bluehost database.